R. Craig Cox

 Senior Architect

 R. Craig Cox, earned his Bachelor of Science in Architecture (1989) and Master of Architecture (1992) degrees from Clemson University.
 His extensive travel in Europe has increased his awareness and appreciation of timeless residential architecture.
 He returned home to North Augusta, SC where he worked for Sandeford and Webb Architects learning the craft of custom single family homes.
 In 1994 he moved to Charlotte, NC and worked for David Furman Architecture for nine years continuing his experience in residential design.
-Craig became a licensed Architect in 1997 and is a member of the American Institute of Architects.
+Craig became a licensed Architect in 1997.
 Cox Architecture and Design was organized in February of 2003 with the goal of creating unique and inviting homes while exceeding homeowner expectations.

 Gregory Bartley